Human Services: Pre-Social Work Option - Formerly Social Work Option – Major #7633

 Major Course

-Select two courses from the following (12 units in total are required):
+Select one courses from the following (12 units in total are required):

 Introduction to African American Studies